CoNarrative/glujs-guide-built/the-basic-svvm-pattern.md

 The view model has a single property and a single formula.
 A property is simply what you'd expect - a value that you change by calling `.set('arriving')` on the view model.
 It raises event notifications whenever it changes value.

-A formula is a special sort of property that is not changed by calling `.set`, but instead re-caclulates whenever referenced values change, much like a spreadsheet cell that points to other cells.
+A formula is a special sort of property that is not changed by calling `.set`, but instead re-calculates whenever referenced values change, much like a spreadsheet cell that points to other cells.
 In the case above, the value of `message` will be changed if and only if the value of 'arriving' changes.
 A property is marked as a formula simply by appending a `$` to it and then providing a function that returns a value.
-The GluJS framework will analyze the funciton and "wire it up" accordingly.
+The GluJS framework will analyze the function and "wire it up" accordingly.

 This view model above will start with an `arriving` of true and a `message` of 'Hello World'.
 If you change the value of arriving by calling `.set('arriving', false)`, `message` will change to 'Goodbye World!'.